-Common Types Of Therapy Used In Psychology
+Types Of Psychological Therapy

-Updated March 25, 2024by BetterHelp Editorial Team
+Updated October 16, 2024by BetterHelp Editorial Team

 When people struggle with mental health challenges, they may turn to therapy to learn different types of coping mechanisms and receive support.
-There are many potential benefits of therapy, and there are a variety of methods available to help individuals understand and address their concerns.
+There are many potential benefits of therapy, and there are a variety of types available to help individuals understand and address their concerns.
 Different types of therapy offered by mental health professionals, such as licensed professional counselors and family therapists, help individuals understand their concerns and find ways to address them.

 Four of the more common types of psychotherapy used to treat people include cognitive behavioral therapy, interpersonal therapy, family systems therapy, and group therapy.
-Regardless of the form of therapy, there are strategies you can implement to maximize the effectiveness of your treatment plan.
+Regardless of the type of therapy, there are strategies you can implement to maximize the effectiveness of your treatment plan.

 Getty